sidramesh2018/calc/docs/frontend.md

-# Front-end
+# Front end

-In general, front-end code is in the [frontend](../frontend/) directory.
+In general, front end code is in the [frontend](../frontend/) directory.

-This guide is about the nuts-and-bolts of developing front-end code; for details on how to use or style individual components, see the [style guide][].
+This guide is about the nuts-and-bolts of developing front end code; for details on how to use or style individual components, see the [style guide][].